Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-05/README.md

 * ...

 This project was deployed using Google Cloud Run, with a Cloud SQL instance for PostgreSQL managing general data and metadata.
-Google Cloud Storage is used for storing files (such as images and PDFs) and videos.
+Google Cloud Storage is used to store files (such as images and PDFs) and videos.

 ## Cloud Run Deployment